 - Heavy sweating

 If you have decided you want to quit and are experiencing withdrawal symptoms, it can be extremely difficult to overcome the discomfort alone.
 Withdrawal symptoms often keep people stuck in an addictive cycle where they keep using just to avoid the discomfort of not using.
-There are medical detoxes available to you that are trained in substance abuse withdrawal.
+There are medical detoxes available to you that are trained in substance use disorders.
 They will not only keep you from going back to using the substance but can also lessen the discomfort you are experiencing.

 If you or a loved one are suffering from substance use withdrawals and are looking for treatment, we can help!

 Call us at (855) 448-3588.
-You can heal, we can help!
+You can heal.
+We can help!